NRSchaaf/unlocking-church-growth/FEATURES.md

 ### CLSYACS

+- **College/Young Adult Religious Education Classes (CLSYACS)**
+  - Description: Indicates if religious classes for young adults or college students are offered at least weekly.
+  - Boolean

 ### CLSADLT

+- **Adult Religious Education Classes (CLSADLT)**
+  - Description: Indicates if religious classes adults of any age are offered at least weekly.
+  - Boolean

 ### YTHGRP

+- **Youth Group for Teens (YTHGRP)**
+  - Description: Indicates if there is an organized youth group for teenagers.
+  - Boolean

 ### TEENCHOR

+- **Choir for Teens (TEENCHOR)**
+  - Description: Indicates if there are choirs or other musical groups composed primarily of teenagers.
+  - Boolean

 ### TEENCAMP

+- **Teen Camps (TEENCAMP)**
+  - Description: Indicates an annual participation in youth retreats, conferences, or camps.
+  - Boolean

 ### TEENVOL

+- **Teen Volunteer Projects (TEENVOL)**
+  - Description: Indicates teens have participated in service projects or volunteer projects through the congregation.
+  - Boolean

 ### POLITICS

+- **Discuss Politics (POLITICS)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on discussing politics.
+  - Boolean

 ### DISBIBLE

+- **Bible Class (DISBIBLE)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on discussing the bible.
+  - Boolean

 ### BOOKS

+- **Books Class other than Bible (BOOKS)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on discussing books other than the bible.
+  - Boolean

 ### PARENTS

+- **Parents Class (PARENTS)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on discussing parenting.
+  - Boolean

 ### VOTERREG

+- **Voter Registration Meetings (VOTERREG)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on an effort to get people registered to vote.
+  - Boolean

 ### SCIENCE

+- **Science & Religion (SCIENCE)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss any sort of scientific issue or the relationship between science and religion.
+  - Boolean

 ### ENVIRON

+- **The Environment (ENVIRON)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss issues related to the environment.
+  - Boolean

 ### ORGVOLS

+- **Volunteer Group (ORGVOLS)**
+  - Description: Indicates any meetings, groups, or classes specifically to organize or encourage people to do volunteer work.
+  - Boolean

 ### WORKPROB

+- **Concerns at Work Group (WORKPROB)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss people's problems or concerns at work.
+  - Boolean

 ### NEWMEMS

+- **New Members (NEWMEMS)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on prospective or new members.
+  - Boolean

 ### TRAIN

+- **Religious Education Training (TRAIN)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on training new religious education teachers.
+  - Boolean

 ### RACEREL

+- **Race & Race Relations (RACEREL)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss issues related to race and race relations.
+  - Boolean

 ### OTHTRAD

+- **Other Religions (OTHTRAD)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss or learn about religions other than your own.
+  - Boolean

 ### OWNMONY

+- **Personal Finances (OWNMONY)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss or learn how to manage one's personal finances.
+  - Boolean

 ### CONGMONY

+- **Congregation Finances (CONGMONY)**
+  - Description: Indicates any meetings, groups, or classes specifically to discuss how to improve the management of your congregation's finances.
+  - Boolean

 ### ASSESS

+- **Community Assessment (ASSESS)**
+  - Description: Indicates any meetings, groups, or classes specifically to plan or conduct an assessment of community needs.
+  - Boolean

 ### MARRIAGE

+- **Marriage Enrichment (MARRIAGE)**
+  - Description: Indicates any meetings, groups, or classes specifically for married couples on enriching or improving their marriage.
+  - Boolean

 ### WOMENGRP

+- **Women's Group (WOMENGRP)**
+  - Description: Indicates any meetings, groups, or classes specifically for women.
+  - Boolean

 ### MENGRP

+- **Men's Group (MENGRP)**
+  - Description: Indicates any meetings, groups, or classes specifically for men.
+  - Boolean

 ### EXERCISE

+- **Exercise Class (EXERCISE)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on exercise or promoting physical activity.
+  - Boolean

 ### LGBT

+- **LGBTQ Group (LGBT)**
+  - Description: Indicates any meetings, groups, or classes specifically focused on discussing issues related to sexual orientation or gender identity.
+  - Boolean